Requirements for Certification

 - The National Registry accepts State EMS Office approved and CAPCE accredited education, education from EMS education programs, and U.S. accredited academic credit or college course.
 All education must be directly related to EMS patient care.

-- Successful completion of the National Regsitry EMR cognitive (knowledge) examination and a state approved psychomotor (skills) examination.
+- Successful completion of the National Registry AEMT cognitive (knowledge) examination and psychomotor (skills) examination.

 - Passed portions of the cognitive and psychomotor exam remain valid for 24 months provided all other eligibility requirements are met.

-- Copy of a current state EMR license/certification
+- Copy of a lapsed state AEMT license/certification if never nationally certified as an AEMT.

 - Have a current CPR-BLS for "Healthcare Provider" or equivalent credential.

-National Component - 8 HoursThe National Component requires EMRs to complete 8 hours of approved continuing education.
+National Component - 25 HoursThe National Component requires Advanced-EMTs to complete 25 hours of approved continuing education.

 - Central Nervous System (CNS) Injury